alberto-rota/dasshboard-tui/README.md

 **Level 2 — everywhere else.** Every tile opens in the terminal you launched dasshboard from, `ssh` replacing the home screen and returning you to your shell when it ends.
+That tab is still renamed after the tile — a title is an escape sequence rather than an automation interface, so it needs nothing of the terminal.
 Nothing is silently broken: `tab` and `window` still parse, still save, and still travel in a config.toml shared between machines — they simply resolve to `current` on a machine that cannot honour them, and the settings panel says so.
 The `t`/`w`/`c` hints disappear from the footer, since there is